Copyright Law: Historical Background

 Written by: Adv.
 Megha Dixit

 The “statute of Anne” was the first-ever copyright law enacted in the world in the year 1710 in England.
-This Act introduced the concept of the copyright for the first time, where the author of work is the owner of its copyright, it also laid down a fixed term of protection for the copyright owners.
+This Act introduced the concept of the copyright, where the author of work is the owner of its copyright, it also laid down a fixed term of protection for the copyright owners.

 The background of Copyright in India can be divided into two phases: